belav/csharpier/README.md

 If a directory is not supplied, it will use the current directory.

 ### --fast
 CSharpier validates the changes it makes to a file.
 It does this by comparing the syntax tree before and after formatting, but ignoring any whitespace trivia in the syntax tree.
 If a file fails validation, CSharpier will output the lines that differ.
 If this happens it indicates a bug in CSharpier's code.
 This validation may be skipped by passing the --fast argument.
+Validation appears to increase the formatting time by ~50%.

 An example of CSharpier finding a file that failed validation.
 ```